 Pharmacogenetic testing (PGx) examines specific gene variants that may influence the efficacy and tolerability of medications prescribed to treat your depression.
-Genetic assay testing is often used in patients who have experienced treatment resistance and some research shows that these might be the people best suited for this type of testing.
+This genetic testing for depression medication is often used in patients who have experienced treatment resistance and some research shows that these might be the people best suited for this type of testing.

 Genomind’s pharmacogenetic test looks at 24 genes related to mental health treatment, including treatment options for TRD.
 It provides guidance across 10+ mental health conditions and 130+ medications to help clinicians determine:

 - Which medications may be more likely to be effective

 - Which medications may be more likely to have side effects

 - How you metabolize medications for personalized dosing guidance